haley1229/Final-Project-1/README.md

 - Charge rate: $0.01/min, $0.02/min, $0.03/min, $0.04/min, $0.05/min
 - Number of bicycles: 50, 100, 150, 200, 250, 300
-- Percentage of students who are willing to take the bicycle: 10%, 9%, 8%, 7%, 6%
+- Percentage of students who are willing to take the bicycle: 1%, 0.9%, 0.8%, 0.7%, 0.6%
+- Assume there are 20,000 students in total

 ## Hypothesis or hypotheses before running the simulation:
 - We can find the best combination of number of bicycles and charge rate to maximize the profit